Ear piercing

 Ear piercing equipment

 Ear piercing instruments must not be used on any other part of the body except the earlobes (fleshy part only), as the instruments can damage tissue and create a risk of infection.
-If a needle or dermal punch method is used for piercing the earlobe, the requirements of body piercing (Ministry of Health and Long-Term Care) must be met.
+If a needle or dermal punch method is used for piercing the earlobe, the requirements of body piercing (Ministry of Health) must be met.

 Jewellery